 We train residents to become leaders in academic psychiatry, employing individually designed programs and subspecialty “majors.”

 Welcome to the Psychiatry Residency Program at The Mount Sinai Hospital (MSH), where your training experience will be productive and fulfilling in an open, stimulating, and supportive environment.
 You’ve made an excellent choice to pursue a career as a psychiatrist—information about the brain has been rapidly proliferating, so it’s an exciting time to be treating, teaching about, and researching psychiatric illness.
+Hear from current residents, faculty, and program leadership in our video.

 A Multidisciplinary Think Tank